ionic-team/capacitor/core/systembars.md

 # SystemBars

-The SystemBars API Provides methods for configuring the style and visibility of the device System Bars / Status Bar.
-This API differs from the [Status Bar](https://capacitorjs.com/docs/apis/status-bar) plugin in that is only intended to support edge to edge use cases moving forward.
+The SystemBars API provides methods for configuring the style and visibility of the device System Bars / Status Bar.
+This API differs from the [Status Bar](https://capacitorjs.com/docs/apis/status-bar) plugin in that it is only intended to support modern edge to edge use cases moving forward.
 For legacy functionality, use the [Status Bar](https://capacitorjs.com/docs/apis/status-bar) plugin.

 ## iOS Note